Life figurative sculpture intensive

 What to Wear

-Please wear sturdy, closed-toe shoes—no sandals or open-toed footwear.
-Old work clothes or overalls are also advised.
+Please wear sturdy, closed-toe shoes-no sandals or open-toed footwear.
+Wearing old clothes or overalls is strongly recommended, as some materials may stain or damage fabric.

 Health and Safety

-Personal Protective Equipment (PPE), such as facemasks for use when working with materials that may release airborne particles, will be provided and must be worn as required.
+Personal Protective Equipment (PPE) will be provided and must be worn where required.
+This includes items such as facemasks when working with materials that may release airborne particles.

 When I've finished, what course can I do next?